Dungyichao/http_server/README.md

 ```

 # 5. HTTP Live Streaming (HLS)
 Streaming is a way of delivering visual and audio media to users over the Internet.
 It works by continually sending the media file to a user's device a little bit at a time instead of all at once.
 With streaming over HTTP, the standard request-response pattern does not apply. <b>The connection between client and server remains open for the duration of the stream</b>, and the server pushes video data to the client so that the client does not have to request every segment of video data.
+HLS use TCP (more reliable) rather than UDP (more faster) as trasport protocols.
 (Reference link: https://www.cloudflare.com/learning/video/what-is-http-live-streaming/ ).

 ## 5.1 Elements and Roles
 <p align="center">